-Doria was invented in 1930’s by a Swiss chef Saly Weil, the first master chef at Hotel New Grand in Yokohama, Japan.
-The first doria, Seafood Doria, was improvised by Weil for a guest who was sick, and since then all kinds of doria including his first Seafood Doria have been popular Yoshoku (Japanese western food) dishes in Japan (source).
+Doria was invented in the 1930s by the Swiss chef, Saly Weil, who was the first master chef at Hotel New Grand in Yokohama, Japan.
+The first Doria was Seafood Doria, which was improvised by Weil for a guest who was sick.
+Since then, all variations of Doria have become popular Yoshoku (Japanese western food) dishes in Japan (source).

 Doria has three components: steamed rice, the savory sauce, and the melted cheese on top.
 The savory sauce was originally Bechamel sauce (white sauce), but these days there are many sauce variations and this is where you can be creative.

-I’ve shared the doria with the tomato-base sauce (Meat Doria recipe) before and I’ve made today’s recipe with a popular spice – curry powder.
-However it’s not spicy so children can also enjoy this dish.
+I’ve shared the Doria recipe with the tomato-base sauce (Meat Doria recipe) before, so I’ve made today’s recipe with curry powder.
+However, it’s not spicy so children can also enjoy this dish.

-When you make the sauce, make sure to season the sauce well, make it a teeny bit on salty side.
-The reason is the rice dilutes the flavor so you don’t wouldn’t 2 bland components for this dish.
+When you make the sauce, make sure to season the sauce well, by making it a teeny bit on the salty side.
+The steamed rice dilutes the flavors of the sauce, so don’t worry about making it salty.